Home - CTA & ABCP National Center

 The Department of Religion and Culture was established under the executive organ of Central Tibetan Administration whose function is to oversee religious and cultural affairs in Tibetan exile community.
 It has responsibility of supervising works aimed at reviving, preserving, and promotion of Tibetan religious and cultural heritages that is being led to the verge of extinction in Tibet.
 It began its operation in exile communityas Council for Religious Affairs office on April 27, 1959, established by His Holiness the 14th Dalai Lama and his government in Mussorrie, Uttrakhand.
 On 30 May 1960, the Council for Religious Affairs shifted its office to Dharamshala in Himachal Pradesh state and on 12 September 1960 it became one of the five main departments initially when His Holiness the Dalai Lama formally established the Tibetan Government-in-Exile which is also known as the Central Tibetan Administration (CTA).

-Under the section ”Present activities and programs” on page 1-2 It is now one of the seven major departments of CTA and a Kalon (Minister) heads this office.
-There have been 14 kalons who have held portfolio for varying tenure.
-The seventeenth one was Kalon Karma Gelek Yuthok who took office on 1 June 2016 until (which month) 2024 after Tibetan Parliament in Exile approved his appointment.
+It is now one of the seven major departments of CTA and a Kalon (Minister) heads this office.
+There have been 14 Kalons, who have held the portfolio for varying tenure.
+The seventeenth was Kalon Karma Gelek Yuthok, who took office on 1 June 2016 until 204 after the Tibetan Parliament in Exile approve this appointment.
 The current Kalon is Mr. Penpa Tsering, who is concurrently the President of the CTA National Center for ABCP.
-Currently there are 292 monasteries and nunneries under this department i.e. 256 Monasteries and 36 nunneries.
-And there are five cultural institutions as of now.
+Currently, there are 292 monasteries and nunneries under this department, i.e. 256 monasteries and 36 nunneries, and there are five cultural institutions, as of now.

 In addition to above said monastic institutions, several non-monastic cultural centers like Tibetan Institute of Performing Arts, Tibet House, the Library of Tibetan Works and Archives, the Central Institute for Higher Tibetan Studies, the Norbulingkha Institute, and Manjushree center of Tibetan culture which are working on preservation of Tibetan religious and cultural heritages fall under the purview of the Department of Religion and Culture.